Progressive Party (Singapore)

-The Singapore Progressive Party (abbreviation: PP), or simply the Progressive Party, was a conservative political party that was formed on 25 August 1947.
-It won the 1948 Legislative Assembly general elections with three out of six electable seats.
-At that time, the self-government power of the legislative system was still rather limited.
+The Singapore Progressive Party (abbreviation: PP), or simply the Progressive Party, was a conservative political party in Singapore that was formed in 1947.
+The party was influential in Singaporean politics throughout the 1950s.
+At that time, the self-government power of the legislative system was still rather limited by the British.

 History

 The Progressive Party was founded by three lawyers, namely Tan Chye Cheng, John Laycock and Nazir Ahmad Mallal.
 All three were educated at the University of London and were three of the six first ever elected legislative councillors in Singapore.
 The party was Singapore's first political party.
+The party decided to use the Vanda Miss Joaquim as its logo, the country's national flower.
 In its manifesto, PP had campaigned to localise the civil service, implement six years of free education for children, more free medical services, no increase in income tax, and establish a national agency for low cost housing.

 In the 1955 Legislative Assembly general election, PP failed to retain power, versus the Labour Front (LF), capturing only four of the 22 seats that it contested, out of the 25 available seats.
 In 1956, PP merged with the Democratic Party (DP) to form the Liberal Socialist Party (LSP).
 However, LSP failed to capture sufficient seats and became a minority representation in the Municipal Council following the December 1957 council election.
 LSP also failed to win any seats in the 1959 Legislative Assembly general election, even though it fielded 32 candidates out of the 51 contested seats.
 Thereafter, it did not contest in further elections.

 Party ideology

 PP was made up of English-speaking upper class professionals, and heavily backed by the Straits Chinese British Association and the Singapore Association.
-Its campaign ideology was to advocate progressive and gradual reforms, rather than sudden, quick, radical ones, which fell in line with British policy at the time, to slowly let Singapore gain full self-government.
-This approach was criticised vehemently by David Marshall, leader of the LF who instead wanted rapid reform.
+It was localist but still relatively pro-British.
+Its campaign ideology was to advocate "progressive and gradual" reforms, rather than "sudden, quick, radical" ones, which fell in line with British policy at the time, to "slowly" let Singapore gain full self-government.
+This approach was criticised vehemently by David Marshall, leader of the LF who instead wanted rapid reforms.